 Which Country Currency Is Lower than India in 2025?
 Top 25

-As of August 2025, at least 25 countries, including Indonesia, Nigeria and Pakistan, have currencies that are weaker than the Indian Rupee, meaning 1 INR equals more than 1 unit of their local currency.
+As of 25 November 2025, at least 20 countries still have currencies weaker than the Indian Rupee (INR), meaning 1 INR is worth more than 1 unit of their local currency, for example, the Iranian Rial (~ 477 IRR), Vietnamese Dong (~ 300 VND), and Indonesian Rupiah (~ 187 IDR).

-Unsurprisingly, the Indian Rupee (INR) serves as a benchmark for many investors when comparing economic strength across nations.
-In 2025, due to global inflation trends, geopolitical shifts, and monetary policy changes, several currencies have depreciated significantly, some now trading at rates much lower than the INR.
+Unsurprisingly, the Indian Rupee serves as a benchmark for many investors when comparing economic strength across nations.
+In 2025, due to global inflation trends, geopolitical shifts, and monetary‑policy changes, several currencies have depreciated significantly, some now trading at rates far weaker than the INR.

 Which Country Currency Is Lower than India in 2025?
 Top 25 List